gdaffa/base64-cli/README.md

 SGVsbG8gV29ybGQ=
 ```

-> The program ignore the null terminator, so the output only shows text without
-> including the null terminator.
+> [!TIP]
+> The result can be stored to a file using `>` operator in the terminal.
+This
+> trick should work on all OS, including Windows.